tttiw/tttiw.github.io/blogs/wcalc-readme.md

 - Pyodide
 - My time
 - My energy
-- Apache-2.0 license

 ---

 ## Why I Built This

 I wanted a convenient and satisfying tool that could take advantage of powerful Python libraries (like `sympy` and `Pillow`) without needing to install packages on my machine, save scripts, or open a full-blown IDE.

 So I built wCalc for myself, and now for you too.
 Hope you enjoy it!